Asian Cabbage Salad (Video)

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This salad is a perfect side dish for any phase of the South Beach Diet and most other low-carb or low-glycemic eating plans.
+This Asian Cabbage Salad is a perfect side dish for low-carb or low-glycemic diets, or for any phase of the original South Beach Diet.

 Find More Recipes Like This One: